 7. The Lanterman Act and the applicable regulations set forth criteria that a claimant must meet in order to qualify for regional center services.
 The burden was on claimant to establish his eligibility for regional center services.
-Claimant introduced no evidence demonstrating that he is eligible to receive regional center services and Dr. Stacy's testimony established that claimant's records did not contain any information showing claimant has autism, an intellectual disability, or a condition closely related to an intellectual disability.
+However, the records introduced by claimant do not show that he has a DSM-5 diagnosis of autism, intellectual disability, or a condition closely related to an intellectual disability.
+Dr. Stacy's testimony also established that claimant's records did not contain any information showing claimant has autism, an intellectual disability, or a condition closely related to an intellectual disability.
+Although claimant certainly has some challenges that may mimic one of these conditions (i.e. PDD, ADHD, Mood Disorder, etc.), claimant's challenges appear to be more related to mental health conditions than autism, an intellectual disability.
+Moreover, even if the records showed claimant did have one of these qualifying conditions, the evidence did not show claimant has significant functional limitations in three or more of the following areas of a major life activity.